NC State Extension

 Description

-Ozark Witch Hazel is a tough, durable plant.
-It is easy to grow in both sun and partial shade but flowers best in full sun.
+It is a tough, durable plant that is easy to grow in both sun and partial shade but flowers best in full sun.
 It tolerates clay soils as long as the drainage is good.
-Although it is drought tolerant, it does best with consistent moisture and may suffer from leaf scorch in hot, dry summers.
-It spreads by root suckers which should be pruned to restrain colonization.
-Keep in mind when pruning that flowers will appear on old growth.
+Although it is drought-tolerant, it does best with consistent moisture and may suffer from leaf scorch in hot, dry summers.
+It spreads by root suckers, which should be pruned to restrain colonization.
+Keep in mind that flowers will appear on old growth when pruning.
+It will grow 6 to 16 feet tall and 10 to 15 feet wide.

 Potential problems: Caterpillars, Japanese beetles, leaf gall aphids, weevils, scale, leafroller, leafminer. powdery mildew, occasional leaf spots, and rots.